huutam1991/cpp_async_binance_order_book/README.md

 ## Assignment 1b
 ### 1. Diagram
 Each symbol runs on its own dedicated `Boost I/O context` thread for both `WebSocket` and `REST` operations.
-However, the data returned is handled sequentially on a single thread (`EventBaseID::MAIN_FLOW`) using the `coroutine system`, so there is no blocking.
+However, the data returned is handled sequentially on a single thread (`EventBaseID::MARKET_MAKER_STRATEGY`) using the `coroutine system`, so there is no blocking.

 ```
 Y-axis: CPU thread per symbol